ManuelPeh76/Website-Downloader/readme.md

 npm install
 ```
 Now you can run the app with `npm start`.
-This opens a cmd window, which will launch the app.
+But it still needs the cmd window to be opened.
 To make the app really standalone (without the need to run a second window beside it), you can create an app package:
 ```cmd
 npm run build
 ```